craftcms/docs/docs/commerce/5.x/system/emails.md

 Commerce emails are sent via the [queue](/5.x/system/queue.md).
 To ensure prompt delivery, consider setting up a [dedicated queue runner](/5.x/system/queue.md#queue-runners)!
 :::

-Let’s look at an example
+Let’s look at a couple examples of emails you might want to send:

-For example, you might create an email called “Customer Order Confirmation” which emails a completed order summary to the customer.
-This would be linked to the default order status since we want it to trigger when the cart’s completed and becomes an order.
+- **Customer Order Confirmation** —  When an order is completed, you’ll often want to send a receipt to the customer.
+This would be linked to the default order status since we want it to trigger when a cart is completed and becomes an order.

-Another email could be “Admin Order Notification,” also attached to the default order status.
-Instead of being sent to the customer, however, it could go to the store owner’s email address and include stock or packing information.
+- **Admin Order Notification** — At the same time (when a cart becomes an order with the default order status), a separate email is sent to the store owner’s email address, with stock alerts or shipping information.
+- **Shipping Update** — When an order is packed and has a shipping label, an administrator might add tracking information to a custom field on the order, then move the order into a status that triggers a specially-formatted message with a link to the courier’s tracking tool.
+- **Back-ordered** — Suppose inventory was off, or a distributor’s shipment is late.
+You could notify the customer that their order is on hold.

 The store manager can also send any email manually from an order’s edit page—whether that’s to re-send an email from a previous status change, or to send an email that is otherwise not connected to order statuses.